godcallray/asr-tts/README.md

 cd into ChatTTS/asset, copy everything inside and paste is under ChatTTS

 Get into the direction of "demo.py", use the code 'python demo.py' to run it.

+Download Ollama to your own PC, Pull the model you need to the direction under file local-chat-assistant.

+Change the path to your own path!!!

 WHen it is showing:
 INFO:CHatTTS.core:All initialized